kab1969/phase-0-completing-assignments-codegrade/README.md

 1. `git commit`
 1. `git push`

-We will learn about these commands in far more detail in two lessons near the end of the SE Prep course: [Git Basics][basics] and [Pushing Code with Git][pushing-with-git].
-For now, we'll just cover the surface basics that will allow you to turn in your assignments.
+We will learn about these commands in far more detail in two lessons near t33at will allow you to turn in your assignments.
 If you have questions about these git commands, however, you are free to refer to those later lessons.